 a) If you do not complete a declared undergraduate qualification and then register for a registered undergraduate qualification, you may only count credit towards that qualification under the rules which apply to the new qualification and are in force at the time.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 a) These regulations apply to students who are studying for any qualification currently available to be declared as a postgraduate qualification, regardless of when you first commenced your postgraduate studies.
+Section J: Regulations applicable to postgraduate qualifications a) These regulations apply to Students who are studying for any qualification currently available to be declared as a postgraduate qualification, regardless of when you first commenced your postgraduate studies.